 Kuwait’s Membership in International Organizations

 Kuwait and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Kuwait is a participant in the North Atlantic Treaty Organization’s Istanbul Cooperation Initiative.
-From January 2018 through December 2019, Kuwait serves on the United Nations Security Council as a non-permanent member.

 The U.S. Ambassador to Kuwait is Alina L. Romanowski; other principal Embassy officials are listed in the Department’s Key Officers List.